+To investigate the contribution of previous diving behaviours on mean heart rate at the surface and on the number of cardiac beats at the surface, we used linear mixed-effects models, also from the package 'nlme'.
 Values outside the 1.5 interquartile range were removed from the data.
 All explanatory variables were centred and standardised at the population scale to keep individual differences and allow comparisons between slope estimates.
-Time (in days) was included in the model as we assumed a possible impact on the mean $f{\rm H}$.
-To test the linear and quadratic effects of time, both variables were included in the model.
+Time (in days) was included in the model as we assumed a possible impact on the mean heart rate.
+To test linear and quadratic effects of the time, both variables were included in the model.
 Individual was set as a random factor, and an auto-regressive correlation structure was included (corAR1).
 As previously, the most parsimonious model, between a random effect model, random intercept model or without random effect model, was selected based on AIC (Zuur, 2009).
-The same models and same protocol were used to explain the number of beats at the surface.
+Same models and same protocol were used to explain the number of beats at the surface.

-All statistical analyses were conducted using the R software package (R Development Core Team, 2015).
-For each model, normal distributions of the explained variable and of the residuals, and homogeneity of residuals were checked up.
-All results are expressed as means \pm s.d. for single parameters.
-The significance level was set at P=0.05.
+All statistical analyses were conducted using the software R (R Development Core Team, 2015).
+For each model, normal distributions of the explained variable and of the residuals, and residuals' homogeneity were checked up.
+All results are expressed as mean \pm standard deviation for single parameters.
+The significance level was set at p = 0.05.